 When will the wars be over and lives returned to normal?
 Those times seem elusive as the lines between wartime and peacetime become increasingly blurred.
 The so-called time of war affects every aspect of life.
 It changes laws, civil liberties, and the public’s relationship to the law.
 But what about when war seems to go on endlessly?
 What exactly is wartime?
 And how does that blurring of lines affect law and society?
 Maria Armoudian discusses the effects of war on society with Mary Dudziak, Patrick James, and Christopher McKnight Nichols.

 Patrick James is a Professor of International Relations and Director of the Center for International Studies at the University of Southern California.
-He is the author of Religion, Identity, and Global Governance: Ideas, Evidence, and Practice.
+He is an expert in foreign policy and is the author of Religion, Identity, and Global Governance: Ideas, Evidence, and Practice.

 Christopher McKnight Nichols is an Assistant Professor of History at Oregon State University.
-He is the author of Promise and Peril: America at the Dawn of a Global Age.
+He is an expert in American history and is the author of Promise and Peril: America at the Dawn of a Global Age.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.